bellronnell-max/Rasa-Epic-support-Assistant/README.md

 ![License](https://img.shields.io/badge/License-MIT-green)

 ---
+## 🧠 Problem & Solution

+What problem does this bot solve?

+Reduces downtime by automating common epic troubleshooting questions.

+Who is it for?

+Hospitals, Clinical staff, Providers, Military treatment facilities, healthcare IT teams.

+Why is it better than a helpdesk ticket?

+It gives a immediate response that may not require a ticket and reduces IT workload so they can focus on more complex issues.

 A fully functional **Epic Support AI Assistant** built using the **Rasa** conversational AI framework.
 This assistant replicates the behavior of an Epic Go-Live support agent and provides real-time troubleshooting for common clinician issues inside the Epic EHR.